 The last of the three major product areas is the casino management systems.
 Novomatic do have a few different game platforms and other business verticals but the CMS is a major component of what they do.

-Using decades worth of knowledge and experience they can offer businesses a reliable, multi-faceted, all encompassing solution which can take care of everything from compliance, to customer support and payment, as well as content and technical infrastructure.
+Using decades worth of knowledge and experience they can offer businesses a reliable, multi-faceted, all encompassing solution which can take care of everything from compliance, to customer support and payments, as well as content and technical infrastructure.

 They can even take care of player tracking, marketing and retention, CRMs, the lot.
 Basically, they do everything.